Starting a Foundation

 You’re putting your foundation’s existence in their hands.
 This is not a job to hand off to your cousin (unless your cousin happens to be a professional wealth manager with decades of experience).
 Murdock developed a list of criteria for selecting foundation asset managers.

-They also require any investment management firms they work with to have an established institutional client base, among other things.
-Nothing too surprising with these selection requirements.
+The foundation also requires any investment management firms they work with to have an established institutional client base, among other things.
+There is nothing too surprising with these selection requirements.
 But the point is – they have them.
-They worked out the details of this crucial part of starting a foundation to ensure their assets are professionally managed.
+They worked out the details of this crucial part of starting a foundation to ensure their assets were professionally managed.

 According to Foundation Source, 66% of the 91,000 private foundations in the U.S. have under $1 million in assets.
-Thus, a majority of foundations faces a higher risk of failing than you should be willing to tolerate.
-Yes, you’ll have more money for starting a foundation, but if you want to give at the scale of the Murdock Trust and continue doing so for generations, you’ll need to put great care into developing an enduring process for selecting your investment managers.
+Thus, most foundations face a higher risk of failing than you should be willing to tolerate.
+Yes, you’ll have more money to start a foundation.
+Still, you want to give at the scale of the Murdock Trust and continue doing so for generations.
+In that case, you’ll need to put great care into developing an enduring process for selecting your investment managers.

 7. Establish Clear Performance Guidelines